d3bate/d3bate/docs/howto/argumentation/index.md

 * Are these a particularly vulnerable group of people who are morally deserving of our protection?

 ### THEN -> ACTION -> NOW
-This structure can help when preparing debates.
+This structure can help as it forces you to think in relative terms, rather than absolute terms and compare yourself to teams on the other bench.
 * Then: what is the status quo (what does the world look like before your side of the house implements its idea)
 * Action: what are you going to do?
 * Now: what does the world look like after you implement your side of the house?